 It's important for you to be vigilant about your finances so that you don't accidentally become a target of Money Mule scams.

 These are activities where a scammer will ask you to store money illegally in your account in return for a small reward.
-This is money laundering and you can be convicted for this offence.
-If you willingly accept the money and then re-transfer it later on, there will be no way to prove that you didn’t know how the money was sourced originally.
+This is money laundering, and you can be convicted for this offence.
+It is one of the ways criminals use to make their profits more difficult to trace.